yeltsinxyz/yeltsinxyz/README.md

 <br><br>

 Hello everyone, nice to meet you.
 My name is Yeltsin Lima.
 I am a front-end developer who is currently learning back-end and also software development.
 I also trying to create some nice open-source things.
-Currently I'm working on a theme for my "company" (isn't really a company, because I'm the only one who works there, for now...) called [Crema](https://github.com/yeltsinxyz/crema).
+Currently I'm working at [Coopers Digital Production](https://coopers.pro) as a Front-End Developer / WordPress Developer.
 I'm also working on an application to help people with anxiety track they crisis based in the CBT therapy method.
 Since it's an app, I'm also learning Flutter :heart:.

 <img align="right" src="https://media.giphy.com/media/jRlP4zbERYW5HoCLvX/giphy.gif">